alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 First we have to set up a weight budget for this concept: how much of our 10 kg we want to spend in the shell.
-It seems unavoidable that this is going to be our biggest source of weight, and that we should reserve for it as much as we can afford: a stronger structure is going to hold up better against strong winds or impacts.
+It seems unavoidable that this is going to be our biggest source of weight, and that we should reserve as much for it as we can afford: a stronger structure is going to hold up better against strong winds or impacts.
 Let us say half our weight is for the structure.

-We have to reserve some weight for the wings and other parts.
-Let us say 4 kg for the hull.
+We have to reserve some weight for the wings and other parts, leaving perhaps 4 kg for the hull.
 Since we have 20 m² of surface, the areal density will be: